 His wife Linda added, “If they had taken the whole town, we couldn’t have filled up the section for Montezuma.”
 She also added that “The whole town did go.
 The only one left here, they always said, was the town cop.”

 Milan was almost impossible to beat once they had the lead and reverted to playing stall ball, and this game was no different.
-Montezuma made an ill-fated mistake of sitting back and not trying to attack Milan as they held onto the ball.
+Montezuma made the unfortunate mistake of sitting back and not trying to attack Milan as they held onto the ball.
 In the end, Milan pulled away for a 43-33 win.
 But even today, the former players know just how close they came to losing to little Montezuma.